 Signs and symptoms that indicate disordered eating or an eating disorder (see “Where do you fall on the continuum?” above) should especially be taken seriously.
 Counseling support and/or treatment is important at any level of severity to reduce the risk of short-term and long-term health problems.
 (Still not sure?
 Take this free online Eating Disorders Screening from the National Eating Disorders Association.)

 Whether you think your problem is mild or serious, it’s important to get help.
 Please schedule an appointment with either your Primary Care Provider, or with a member of the Cornell Healthy Eating Program (CHEP) team.
 Our staff members can help evaluate your current health and habits, and – when appropriate – provide medical care, counseling, and ongoing support to help you optimize your health and well-being.
-CHEP can also connect you with support groups, and provide specialized referrals for treatment outside the scope of Cornell Health’s services.
+We can also connect you with support groups, and provide specialized referrals for treatment outside the scope of Cornell Health’s services.